itsyoboieltr/dbest-stack/README.md

 The most important thing to configure is the database connection, as running the app without a database connection will result in an instant error.

-In case your database schema does not match the schema defined by drizzle, then the database needs to be synchronized.
+In case your database schema does not match the schema defined by `drizzle`, then the database needs to be synchronized.
 This can be done by running the following command:

 ```bash
 bun push
 ```

-In addition, drizzle studio can be leveraged to connect to the database and browse, add, delete and update data based on the declared drizzle schema.
+In addition, `drizzle studio` can be leveraged to connect to the database and browse, add, delete and update data based on the declared `drizzle schema`.

 ```bash
 bun studio